filipefalcaos/mlaas-fi/README.md

   detection dataset [3].
 - Nudity Detection: A random sample of 500 images from the test set of the NudeNet dataset [4].
 - Violence Detection: random A sample of 198 images of child soldiers and police violence from the Human Rights UNderstanding (HRUN) dataset [5].
-All child soldiers images have the presence of weapons.
+All child soldier images have the presence of weapons.
 - Text Detection: A random sample of 398 images captured in different environments from the KAIST Scene Text Database [6].
-Only images with english text only were selected.
+Only images with English text only were selected.

 ## References
 [1] Nurminen, Jukka K., et al. "Software framework for data fault injection to test machine